Renting vs buying in the UK

 Choosing the best mortgage deal

-Mortgage market offers a vast array of deals, each with its own terms, interest rates, and fees.
+The mortgage market offers a vast array of deals, each with its terms, interest rates, and fees.

-Monthly mortgage payments vary significantly between lenders, so it's beneficial to shop around.
+Monthly mortgage varies significantly between lenders, so it's beneficial to shop around.

 Online mortgage calculators and comparison sites, such as the UK government's Money Advice Service, can give an initial idea.